Marquess of Queensberry Rules

-The Marquess of Queensberry Rules, also known as Queensbury Rules, are a code of generally accepted rules in the sport of boxing.
-Drafted in London in 1865 and published in 1867, they were named so as the 9th Marquess of Queensberry publicly endorsed the code, although they were written by a Welsh sportsman named John Graham Chambers from Llanelli, Carmarthenshire.
-The code of rules on which modern boxing is based, the Queensberry rules were the first to mandate the use of gloves in boxing.
+The Marquess of Queensberry Rules (also known as the Marquis of Queensbury rules or Queensberry Rules), are a set of generally accepted rules governing the sport of boxing.
+Drafted by Welsh sportsman John Graham Chambers in London in 1865 and published in 1867, the code was so named due to its public endorsement by John Douglas, 9th Marquess of Queensberry..
+They were the first to require the use of gloves in boxing.
+Other new innovations included each round consisting of three minutes of fighting followed by a minute of rest, and any fighter who went down had to get up unaided within 10 seconds; if he could not, he was declared knocked out.

-The Queensberry Rules eventually superseded the London Prize Ring Rules (revised in 1853), and are intended for use in both professional and amateur boxing matches, thus separating it from the less-popular American Fair Play Rules, which were strictly intended for amateur matches.
-In colloquial use the term is sometimes used to refer to a sense of sportsmanship and fair play.
+The Queensberry Rules, which eventually superseded the London Prize Ring Rules (revised in 1853), are intended for use in both professional and amateur boxing matches, unlike the less-popular American Fair Play Rules, which were strictly intended for amateur matches.
+In colloquial use, the term is sometimes used to refer to a sense of sportsmanship and fair play.

 History

 The boxing code was written by John Graham Chambers, a Welshman from Llanelli, Carmarthenshire, and drafted in London in 1865, before being published in 1867 as "the Queensberry rules for the sport of boxing".
 At the time, boxing matches were conducted under the London Prize Ring Rules, written in 1838 and revised in 1853.
 Bare-knuckle fights under the London Prize Rules continued for the next several decades, although the Queensberry Rules would eventually become the standard set of rules under which all boxing matches were governed.
 This version persuaded boxers that "you must not fight simply to win; no holds barred is not the way; you must win by the rules".

-One early prize fighter who fought under Marquess of Queensberry rules was Jem Mace, former English heavyweight champion, who defeated Bill Davis in Virginia City, Nevada under these rules in 1876.
-In 1889, the Queensberry rules came into use in the United States and Canada.
+One early prize fighter who fought under Marquess of Queensberry rules was Jem Mace, former English heavyweight champion, who defeated Bill Davis in Virginia City, Nevada, under these rules in 1876, with Mace's enthusiasm for gloved fighting doing much to popularise the Queensberry rules.

+In addition to professional boxing, amateur boxing adopted the Queensberry rules.
+In 1880, the Amateur Boxing Association (ABA), the sport's first amateur governing body, was formed in Britain, and in the following year the ABA staged its first official amateur championships.
+The Amateur Athletic Union (AAU) of the US was formed in 1888 and instituted its annual championships in boxing the same year.

 Rules

+The following is the text of the rules.